-Of all the recording equipment available, the Zoom H4n is regarded as the gold standard when it comes to producing high-quality sound.
+Of all the recording equipment available, the Zoom H4n is the gold standard for producing high-quality sound.
 It has become a firm favorite among audio aficionados all over the world.

-As with all technologies, there can be confusion around which lav mics are compatible with a Zoom H4n, though.
-And even when you’ve figured that out, you can still be left wondering whether or not you’ve chosen the right one.
+As with all technologies, there can be confusion around which lav mics are compatible with a Zoom H4n.

-Don’t panic!
-We’ve done the hard work for you.
-We’ve compiled a list of the best lav mics for a Zoom H4n, each of which will give you excellent quality sound and take your recording experience to the next level.
+We’ve compiled a list of the best lav mics for a Zoom H4n, each of which will give you excellent sound and take your recording experience to the next level.

-Note: The products listed are currently out of stock, but we’ll update them soon.
+Note: Some of the products listed are currently out of stock, but we’ll update them soon.

 Table of Contents